 #13 Basilica of the Annunciation, Nazareth

 The Basilica of Annunciation or the Church of Annunciation is the catholic church built in Nazareth, in northern Israel.
 It’s about 1h30 minutes from Tel Aviv and 45 minutes from Haifa.
 According to Catholic tradition, the church was built in the house where Angel Gabriel appears to the Virgin Mary and announced that she would bear God’s Son, Jesus.
 Thus the name, Church of Annunciation.

 There have been several churches built and destroyed on the same site.
 The Byzantines built the initial church, and it was supposedly commissioned by Emperor Constantine I. The second church was built over the ruins of the Byzantine church during the Crusades.
-For centuries a small chapter was built, rebuilt, expanded by Franciscans.
+For centuries a small chapter was built, rebuilt, and expanded by Franciscans.
 Finally, in 1954 the old church was completely demolished to allow the construction of today’s basilica, designed by architect Giovanni Muzio.

 By Miriam from Miry Giramondo

 Caesarea is a small town overlooking the Mediterranean Sea and is easily accessible from Tel Aviv and Haifa.
 Not far from the center, there is an important and extensive archaeological park very interesting to visit which is called Caesarea Marittima National Park.
 This is one of Israel’s most important and impressive archaeological sites.

-The history of the origins of Caesarea goes back even to 2000 years ago when Herod the Great built a large port that could hold about 300 ships around, which soon developed a lively town.
+The history of the origins of Caesarea goes back even to 2000 years ago when Herod the Great built a large port that could hold about 300 ships around, which soon developed into a lively town.
 The center remained administered by the Roman Empire first and then by the Byzantine Empire, but was destroyed and abandoned in the 13th century.